4g/4g.github.io/projects/2022_jamtara.md

   1D convolutional network across [40 time-steps × N signals], learning temporal and cross-signal anomalies (e.g. heard speech without lip movement).

 **Deployment & Impact**
-- Packaged as a Dockerized FastAPI service (Gunicorn + 2 Uvicorn workers) on port 8085; also deployed on Kubernetes via Jarvis.
+- Packaged as a Dockerized FastAPI service.
+Total cost of service was 4x lower than external vendor.
 - Resulted in removal of 100k+ accounts and stopped similar number from onboarding.